jiebozeng/golangutils/README.md

-# utils is some Commonly used tools
+# utils is some commonly used tools